KeShaKreates/Vibe-High-Hot-Yoga/README.md

 ## Lessons Learned:

-I learned the basics of HTML, CS, and Bootstrap.
+I learned the basics of HTML, CSS, and Bootstrap.